facesar/python_codes/README.md

 # **Example-7:**
 ## Resume Scanner using Python

+### What is a Resume Scanner?# **Example-7:**
+## Resume Scanner using Python

 ### What is a Resume Scanner?

+Almost all large companies use resume scanning software to get the best candidates for the job posted in a matter of time.
+In the section below, I’ll walk you through how to create a resume scanner using the Python programming language.

+<h1 style="color:#B03F3F">Resume Scanner using Python</h1>

 Almost all large companies use resume scanning software to get the best candidates for the job posted in a matter of time.
 In the section below, I’ll walk you through how to create a resume scanner using the Python programming language.